Information, Maps & Videos of the Sharon Green

 The Reverend Grove L. Brownell, a Congregational minister, next occupied the house (1841-1857) and established his “select” school there.
 It accepted students from as far away as New Haven and charged $2/week for room and laundry.
 The Sharon Historic District Study Report in 1975 stated that a letter exists from the parent of a student, writing to complain of the cost of the room and board.
 A letter in response is quoted as follows: “considering the maternal care Mrs. Camp [the landlady] will have with regard to your daughter” the price was not excessive.
 Reverend Brownell was the pastor of the Congregational Church from 1840-1848, he died in 1855.

-Early 19th century photographs show the home much as it looks today, although graced with an elaborate front porch, with a gambrel rood and attractive window detail.
+Early 19th century photographs show the home much as it looks today, although graced with an elaborate front porch, with a gambrel roof and attractive window detail.
 It is highly likely that the house is very much changed from the original building that Bassett built, especially since both Sedgwick and Brownell were men of considerable standing in Sharon.
 This property has changed hands many, many times throughout its history.